aws-samples/automated-testing-graph-queries/README.md

 ## Automated testing of graph queries

-This repository provides an approach to the automated testing of queries that have been written to run against a property graph in Amazon Neptune.
+This repository provides an approach to the automated testing of Gremlin queries that have been written to run against a property graph in Amazon Neptune.
 The code is written in Typescript, although the concept can be extended to any language that can query a property graph.
 Details of the approach can be found in this blog post https://aws.amazon.com/blogs/database/automated-testing-of-amazon-neptune-data-access-with-apache-tinkerpop-gremlin/